 7. The Black Cat

 Based on a short story by Ruskin Bond, The Black Cat stars Tom Alter in his final role.
 Interestingly, this ‘children’s film’ features no children, but it does have a mysterious cat, a Mussoorie cottage, and an irritable author with a broom.

 8. Jai Mata Di

-This one from Terribly Tiny Tales presents an amusing, out of the box solution to an issue society crinkles up its nose to – live in relationships.
+This one from Terribly Tiny Tales presents an amusing, out-of-the-box solution to an issue that is still considered taboo — live-in relationships.
 Starring Supriya Pilgaonkar, watch out for its surprise twist at the end.

 What happens when a machine starts questioning our ways of the world?
 Anukul is a gripping tale of a futuristic world where robots live alongside humans.
-It is based on a Satyajit Ray short story and directed by Sujoy Ghosh of ‘Kahaani’ franchise.
+It is based on a short story by Satyajit Ray and directed by Sujoy Ghosh of Kahaani fame.

 In just six minutes, Kheer tells the story of a lonely grandfather making a fresh start in life and the reaction of his grandchildren.
 Featuring Anupam Kher, this is a sweet story that will leave you smiling.